Cauliflower Sweet Potato Turmeric Soup

 - 1 cup canned coconut milk, shake well if fresh can (see notes)

 - good pinch of black pepper, or to taste

 - sea salt, to taste

-- Add the turmeric, stir and cook for a couple more minutes.
+- Add the turmeric, stir well and cook for a couple more minutes.
 Add another splash of broth if needed.

 - Add the rest of the vegetable broth and simmer lightly over low to medium heat until the cauliflower and sweet potato are tender, about 20 minutes.